Learn About The Law

 (a) Each board member must be a resident of this state.

-(b) An individual may not serve as a board member if the individual, another individual related to the individual within the second degree by consanguinity or affinity, or another individual residing in the same household with the individual:
+(b) An individual may not serve as a board member if the individual or another individual related to the individual within the first degree by consanguinity or affinity:

-(3) owns, controls, has a financial interest in, or participates in the management of an organization registered or licensed under this code or required to be registered or licensed under this code;
+(3) owns, controls, has a financial interest in, or participates in the management of an insurer writing workers' compensation insurance in this state or an affiliate of an insurer writing workers' compensation insurance in this state;

 (4) receives a substantial tangible benefit from the company or the department; or